garrandall/popular-music-data/tracks/love-in-this-club-part-ii-usher-beyonce-lil-wayne.md

 ---

 Yea Yeah
-Yea Yeaaah
+Yea Yeah
 Yo 'Sounds' I Hear You Man
 Usher
 Yea That's It Right Here
 Queen B Yeah
-I'm the king, y'all know that (Usher Baby!!)
+I'm the king, y'all know that (Usher Baby!)
-She the queen, came right back (Listen To It!!)
+She the queen, came right back (Listen To It!)
 Yeah...
 Yeah

-(OH!!
-REMIX!!!)
+(OH!
+REMIX!)

 Now baby girl there ain't nothing more than I can say You know by now I want it more than anything